 Advanced Cactus Soil

-Put simply: plant soil needs to strike a good balance between adequate plant nutrition and suitable drainage for the species we are growing.
-For cacti we need to find a way to achieve high nutrient but fast drainage growing mediums.
-This can be tricky, as plant nutrients are traditionally found in things like rich composts and animal manure, which are the exact opposite of fast draining.
+Put simply, plant soil needs to strike a good balance between adequate plant nutrition and suitable drainage for the species we are growing.
+For cacti, we need to find a way to achieve high-nutrient but fast-draining growing mediums.
+This can be tricky, as plant nutrients are traditionally found in rich composts and animal manure, which are the exact opposite of fast-draining.

 • 40% coarse perlite;